dvt1405/aha-vehicle/README.md

   - Desktop: A/D or Left/Right to steer; Space to Boost; P/Esc to pause.
 - Objective: Complete 3 laps and finish first.
 - Collectibles: Coins on the track add to your global coins.
-- Power-up: Short speed boost with cooldown and visual trail.
+- Power‑up: Short speed boost with cooldown and visual trail.
-- AI: Two opponents with lane-following, mild rubber-banding, and occasional boosts.
+- AI: Two opponents with lane‑following, mild rubber‑banding, and occasional boosts.

-## Controls (quick)
+### Controls (quick)
 - A/D or ←/→: steer
-- Space or Boost button: activate boost
+- Space or Boost button: boost
 - P or Esc: pause

-## Files of interest
+---

+## Key files
 - Route: `src/app/racing/page.tsx`
 - Canvas renderer: `src/components/game/GameCanvas.tsx`
 - HUD: `src/components/game/HUD.tsx`